 Lecturers and students alike were challenged to adjust to this changing environment as conventional in-person college programmes transitioned to online and remote modes of education.
 Because the transition to online and remote learning was pushed by necessity, lecturers and students had little time to study, familiarise themselves, and, in some circumstances, acquire the technology required for remote instruction.
 This was not a planned move to online education, but rather a last-minute change that took place while a semester was in progress.
 As a result, many students were simply unprepared for distant teaching and learning (Copeland & Wightman, 2021).

-Furthermore, Basar and Alias (2021) researched the impacts of the pandemic on adaptation as a challenge and the efficiency of online learning for secondary school students.
+Furthermore, Basar and Alias (2021) researched the impact of the pandemic on adaptation as a challenge and the efficiency of online learning for secondary school students.
 They noticed that certain students are more adaptable and capable of coping than others.
 Finally, when compared to their previous traditional face-to-face learning experiences, participants in the study rated web-based learning as significantly less favourable in all aspects of the two educational opportunities, with significantly higher stress levels and exclusion, as well as a low mood caused by adaptation challenges (Basar & Alias, 2021).
 However, school students and university students are different in many ways, especially in the courses enrolled.
-Some technical courses such as engineering and traditional face-to-face classes are demanded due to technical issues.
+Some technical courses such as engineering require traditional face-to-face classes due to technical aspects of the course.
 Therefore, the study may have a variety of outcomes to be further discussed.

 Students’ Learning Satisfaction

 According to Weerasinghe and Fernando (2017), the definition of student satisfaction is a short-term attitude arising from an appraisal of students' educational experience, services, and facilities.
 Online learning is now more widely accepted by students than it was in earlier years (Alahmari, 2017).
-The impact of the processes that occurred during the teaching and learning sessions in which the students participated is referred to as learning satisfaction.
-The number of excitement students have after completing learning activities can also be referred to as learning satisfaction (Chang & Chang, 2012).
-Furthermore, according to learning satisfaction theory, students are the consumers of educational products and have the right to invest in any educational institution they desire the most (Wu et al., 2014).
+The impact of the processes that occur during the teaching and learning sessions in which the students participated is referred to as learning satisfaction.
+The amount or level of excitement students have after completing learning activities can also be referred to as learning satisfaction (Chang & Chang, 2012).
+Furthermore, according to learning satisfaction theory, students are the consumers of educational products and have the right to invest in any educational institution they desire (Wu et al., 2014).

 Satisfaction with learning is an attitudinal term that assesses the affective dimension, and a satisfied student often has pleasant e-learning experiences (Goh et al., 2017).
-According to Chang and Chang (2012), individuals are content when their real experience matches or exceeds their expectations and they are unhappy when their experience falls short of their expectations.
-As for the students themselves, they would consider having a variance of learning activities that are designed and implemented as for their learning needsas a student, and these activities result in their fullest learning satisfaction towards the subject (Topală, 2014).
-Learning satisfaction is important for students to gain their attention and boost their moralethrough the hardness of virtual class.
+According to Chang and Chang (2012), individuals are content when their real experience matches or exceeds their expectations, and they are unhappy when their experience falls short of their expectations.
+Students also expect a variety of learning activities that are designed and implemented to serve their learning needs, and these activities result in their fullest learning satisfaction towards the subject (Topală, 2014).
+Learning satisfaction is important for students to gain their attention and boost their morale despite the setbacks of virtual class.

 According to Chuang and Lee (2020), students' cognitive and behavioural attitudes toward computer-related subjects had an effect on their satisfaction and degree of self-efficacy.
 Learning satisfaction is critical to motivate students to improve their academic performance.
 Other than that, based on a study by Ke and Kwak (2013), individual online course satisfaction and total satisfaction with web-based distance education are two characteristics of online learning satisfaction.
 Aside from students’ variables, teachers, courses, the learning environment, some other factors can also have an impact on students' learning satisfaction (Lee, 2012).
 When addressing the efficiency of the educational process, one common result of the research discussed is that students' happiness with various components of the instructional design is fundamental (Topală, 2014).